 Those power-ups are another matter.
 These are dropped by white planes when you shoot them down and come in five different forms.
 There is a repair token for your engine and one for your controls, there is a refill for your turbo, an instant boost that acts as a mini-turbo, and a red token which inverts your controls.
 In championship mode, the planes can also drop green money tokens.
 It’s a basic assortment of stuff, but the way the planes spawn usually guarantees their contents will be picked up by the players at the head of the pack, leaving nothing for those trailing behind.

 This makes it increasingly hard to catch up with racers who are already winning, since they keep getting boosts, repairs, and turbo for free, while the other racers need to take an inefficient route to a pit or continuously cope with reduced speed and handling.

 Does this ruin the game?
-No… It’s a big shame and very annoying to deal with, but ultimately Slipstream 5000 is just too cool to play for some obnoxious AI and balancing issues to ruin it for me.
+No… It’s a big shame and very annoying to deal with, but ultimately Slipstream 5000 is just too cool for some obnoxious AI and balancing issues to ruin it for me.
 The stage design is so intense and the presentation is fantastic.
 The visuals are great for 1995 and are appealingly retro nowadays.
 The voice-lines also sound great and, while definitely racially insensitive, it must be said that the game has a lot of personality to it.